SkygearIO/features/features/323-login-id/type.md

 Only E.164 format phone is accepted, no normalization for phone login id.

+### Unique key generation

+Same as the login id

 ### Raw

-No validation and normalization for raw login id.
+No validation and normalization for raw login id, unique key will be the same as the login id.